When we were asked as small children what we’d like to be when we grew up we would come up with every answer under the sun:

 - TRAVEL & WORK SIMULTANEOUSLY!!

-I was a full grown adult when I worked out both of those different lists, but the stark difference of my priorities of what I want to achieve has dramatically changed, and I couldn’t be more excited for where my new goals are going to take me in life and what additional ones I will probably come up with in another few years down the line.
+I was a full grown adult when I worked out both of those different lists, but the stark difference of my priorities of what I want to achieve has dramatically changed.

 Why Am I Telling You This?

-My answer is simple: Everything you’ve done has shaped you into who you are today, all of your past steps were necessary and were relevant to you at the time to put you on your own path to get to the exact point where you are in life right now to be having these realisations for where you want to be heading in the future.
-For me, I’m proving to myself everday that what I’ve learnt in one part of my life can be transferred and applied to another area and direction.
+My answer is simple: Everything you’ve done has shaped you into who you are today, all of your past steps were necessary and relevant at the time for you to get to the exact point where you are in life right now and to be having these realisations for where you want to be heading in the future.

-In the current world we live in we now have a new level of options that our parents and grandparents didnt have, and because of that frequently changing jobs and career trajectories is seen as much as the norm as staying in a job for life.
+In the current world we live in we now have a new level of options that our parents and grandparents didn’t have, and because of that, frequently changing jobs and career trajectories is seen as much as the norm as much as is staying in a job for life.

-Just because we are adults doesn’t mean that we have got it all figured out, so how we expect the teenagers of the world to be declaring their solid decision of their life trajectory is beyond me, and perhaps we all need to look more into the way we are asking these questions of that generation so that it’s more in line with the multiple options and avenues that are open to them throughout their entire lives.
+Just because we are adults doesn’t mean that we’ve got it all figured out, so how we expect the teenagers of the world to be declaring their solid decision of their life trajectory is beyond me.
+Perhaps we all need to look more into the way we are asking these questions of that generation so that it’s more in line with the multiple options and avenues that are now open to them.

 We are all one big learning curve throughout life and half the time we are making it up as we go along and winging it anyway!
-So if you’re finding new interests are popping up for you, or that you want a career change, allow yourself to look into those feelings and explore the potential of where that could take you, and if it’s something you really want to do, or at least try, then go for it!
+So if you’re finding new interests are popping up for you, or that you want a career change, allow yourself time to look into those feelings and explore the potential of where that could take you.

 This thing we call life doesn’t have a dress rehearsal part to it.